erebe/personal-server/README.md

 * Simple to deploy, manage and update
 * Everything should live inside the git repository
 * Automating as much as possible with free tier service (GitHub actions) but reproducible locally
+* Package and deploy the same way system application and my own projects

 # Table of Contents